FN20 Student Group Travel Policy

 Academic field trips are common and range from an afternoon outing to a several-day trip out of town.
 Risk and liability issues have recently emerged concerning academic field trips.
 At the present time, no University policy exists for local and domestic field trips.
 It is important that University departments and faculty/staff/students follow adequate procedures to ensure the safety of field trip participants and to reduce liability and risk to the University.

-- Any external field trip agreements, applications, releases or similar documents, all of which are considered "contracts", must be reviewed by the Department of Risk Management and signed by an Assistant Treasurer in advance of the field trip (in accordance with policy FN11).
+- Any external field trip agreements, applications, releases or similar documents, all of which are considered "contracts", must be reviewed by the Department of Risk Management and signed by an Assistant Treasurer in advance of the field trip (in accordance with policy FN11 Contracts and Leases).

 - A University employee is required to accompany a group if the field trip is sponsored by the University.